-As well as large amount of subject specific academic classrooms, all resourced with Interactive Whiteboards and projectors, the school has 3 Science labs (1 Junior, 2 Senior) and 2 ICT and Computing labs.
+As well as large amount of subject specific academic classrooms, all resourced with ultra modern interactive LED panels or Interactive Whiteboards and projectors, the school has 3 Science labs (1 Junior, 2 Senior) and 2 ICT and Computing labs.
 We have a fully working Library stocked modern releases as well as classics.

 ART AND DESIGN TECHNOLOGY